ds4015/3DUI_final_project/README.md

 - Overhead view mode activated with bell on side of table
 - Gives top-down view of player's quadrant of the table and allows object manipulation
-- Newly spanwed items will automatically transition to overhead view for placement.
+- Newly spawned items will automatically transition to overhead view for placement.
 - Object selection by double tapping with index finger - object must be selected before translating/rotating